How alcohol affects your sleep

 Alcohol has the most impact on your sleep in the six hours or so before bed, so avoiding alcohol in these hours can help you get a better night’s sleep.

-(or you think you may be) it’s important to get medical advice before cutting down.
-Speak to your doctor if you have any of these symptoms:
+or you think you may be, it’s important to get medical advice before stopping or changing your drinking habits.
+Speak to your doctor if you have these symptoms of alcohol withdrawal.

 Create a bedtime routine